5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/README.md

 ### Note about Kexts
 The following Kexts are disabled by default since I don't know which CPU, GPU and Audio/Video Setup you are using:
 - `CPUFriend.kext` and `CPUFriendDataProvider.kext`
-	- If you use a different CPU model, create your own DataProvider Kext using [CPUFriendFriend](https://github.com/corpnewt/CPUFriendFriend), replace it and reenable the kext as well as `CPUFriend.kext`)
+	- If you use a different CPU model, create your own DataProviderKext using [CPUFriendFriend](https://github.com/corpnewt/CPUFriendFriend), replace it and reenable the kext as well as `CPUFriend.kext`)
-* `FakePCIID_Intel_HDMI_Audio.kext` – If you use Audio over HDMI, enable this
 * `AGPMInjector.kext`disabled, Kext not present.
 Generate it or delete entry.
 See Section "Enable AGPM"
 </details>